 After more accidents and another death occurred along the same four-mile stretch of highway in less than a year, community efforts rallied around the need for road improvements.
 On October 13, 2011, more than 50 people met along Highway FF with law enforcement, city, county, and transportation officials to push for positive change.
 The result has been the formation of One Curve At A Time.
 This volunteer effort parallels the Missouri Department of Transportation�s three-pronged approach to enhancing education, enforcement and engineering.
 Toward that end, One Curve At A Time promotes:

 increased enforcement of speed limits and traffic safety recommendations

 In November 2011, less than 30 days after One Curve At A Time was organized, the Missouri Department of Transportation completed a road friction evaluation along Hwy FF between Hwy.
 109 and F. The Department also reviewed crash data along the same four-mile stretch of road and found that the bulk of accidents occurred along FF/Tall Oaks.
 As a result of a growing community awareness of the road hazards, the Missouri Department of Transportation began identifying steps to reduce the number of accidents at that specific curve.

-As One Curve At A Time tackles the road hazards in its region “one curve at a time,” it will continue to honor the memory of those who died by advocating for positive changes.
+As One Curve At A Time tackles the road hazards in its region it will continue to honor the memory of those who died by advocating for positive changes.
 We pledge to push for education, enforcement and engineering until all the hazardous curves and roadways are safer.